 Peter Wilberg’s books

-– one of the few contemporary mystics using the critical tools of western philosophy to cut through the New Age fashions and form a coherent spiritual vision for our time.
+– one of the few contemporary thinkers using the critical tools of western philosophy to cut through the New Age fashions and form a coherent spiritual vision for our time.
 He is particularly useful for his psychoanalytic theory and its philosophical frame for understanding health issues.
 He combines the best of post-Freudian academic psychology with the mystical wisdom of Gnosticism and Tantra.
-For a more entertaining book on Tantra, please see David Deida’s Wild Nights if you don’t mind a little crass humor.
+For an entertaining book on Tantra, please see David Deida’s Wild Nights if you don’t mind a little crass humor.

 Carol K. Anthony’s “Guide to the I Ching”

 – the best version around. you don’t even need Wilhelm’s version if you have her guide to it, but the Wilhelm edition is the core text for the world’s most sophisticated tool for divination.
 The I Ching is so helpful as a guide in our age of dubious teachers and frequent self-delusion.

 –“Seth Speaks” gives the clearest broadest picture of the universe of any book in our culture.
 Some of the other Seth books are somewhat affected by the frequent notes and commentary but they are all full of unique gems found nowhere else yet frequently imitated since.
 Yes, it is channeling, but Jane was an incredible powerhouse of creative psychic energy that needed to dissociate to bring it all through for us.
 She does not compare to the muddled occultists that came before her or the shallow New Age channels that have tried to imitate her.